Installation

 gem install raygun4ruby

-rails g raygun:install your_api_key
+rails g raygun:install paste_your_api_key_here

-You can find your API key in the Raygun app
+You can find your API key in the Raygun app under Application Settings.

 rake raygun:test

 By default the Rails integration is set to only report Exceptions in Production.
-To change this behaviour, set config.enable_reporting to something else in config/initializers/raygun.rb.

 Raygun4Ruby doesn't currently support Rails 2.
-If you'd like Rails 2 support, drop us a line.

 To enable exception tracking in Sinatra, just add configure Raygun and use the Rack middleware in your app: